DIAGNijmegen/oncology_ULS_AIMI/README.md

 - `Dockerfile`: Main file that you run to build the container.
 - `scripts/build.sh`: Build script.

-## VERY IMPORTANT
+## Important!
 It's always possible to get some versioning errors with nnunetv2 or python, since packages are constantly being updated.
 Generally, it's smart to use the same package versions as this repo uses.
 We highly recommend trying to upload your model weights early in the process, before having done all the training, just to be sure everything works.
 You could for example just take your second epoch weights and try it.
 This way, you prevent errors later on!
+If you use the baseline weights to test it, you might get version warnings (but it should still run).
+This is expected behavior, so nothing to worry about (:

 Good luck!